 Uninsured drivers have become such a costly problem — states increasingly use electronic reporting systems to find out directly from insurers when a vehicle owner is past due on their bill.
 If that happens, you may not be charged with driving while uninsured, which can carry steep penalties.
 But in nearly every state, you will have your registration, driver’s license or both, revoked and then be charged a fine.

 The DMV fees listed below are only for those portions of the costs and do not include criminal fines, court fees or other costs associated with driving without insurance.

 Below are the fees the DMV charges when a registered vehicle owner’s insurance has lapsed.

 Can I keep my license plates and car registration during an insurance lapse?

-To avoid these penalties, always turn in your license plates and cancel your registration if you plan to have a lapse in car insurance.
-Better yet, contact your insurer, who is likely to work to keep good customers.
+To avoid these penalties, always turn in your license plates and cancel your registration if you plan to let your car insurance lapse.
+Contact your insurer, who will likely work to keep good customers.
 Insurers are supposed to give you a 30-day advance notice before canceling your policy.

-“If you miss a payment, the important thing to do is get in contact with them right away,” says Bob Passmore, assistant vice president of personal lines policy for the Property Casualty Insurance Association of America.
-“So you’ll get a lot of opportunities to make it right.
+“If you miss a payment, the important thing to do is get in contact with them right away,” says Bob Passmore, executive vice president and chief legal officer of the Property Casualty Insurance Association of America.
+“So, you’ll get a lot of opportunities to make it right.”

 Is there a grace period for car insurance?